How are you coping at the moment?

 I became a counsellor after the counselling I received helped me to move forward.

-I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and an Accredited Registrant with the National Counselling Society (NCS).
+I am an Accredited Registrant with the National Counselling Society (NCS).
 I am also Member of the Chartered Institute of Personnel and Development.

 Level 4 Diploma in Therapeutic Counselling